Median kingdom: Median expansion

-According to Herodotus, Phraortes was able extend the Median kingdom by conquering Persia, which at that point was probably a fairly small state to the south of Media.
+According to Herodotus, Phraortes was able to extend the Median kingdom by conquering Persia, which at that point was probably a fairly small state to the south of Media.
 The event is described as part of a broader wave of conquest, where Phraortes and his successors systematically subdued various princedoms along the Zagros range.
 However, the idea that Persia had been a "vassal" of Media rests on later classical sources only and is considered rather improbable by some scholars.
 In the Neo-Assyrian period, the main entity north of Elam was the kingdom of Ellipi, but its power seems to have declined, and it disappeared from historical records around 660 BCE.
 It's possible that, perhaps after the fall of Assyria, the Medes and Elamites might have filled the vacuum left by diminishing Ellipian power, but there is no historical evidence to indicate such.
 Relying on biblical sources, Zawadzki suggested Median dominance over Elam, as Elam would have been too weak after the Assyrian campaigns in the 640s.
 A similar conclusion, but with the acceptance of an earlier Babylonian domination, was reached by Dandamayev.
 Interpretations of passages from Jeremiah (Jer.
 49:34-38) and Ezekiel (Ezek.
 32:24-25), which hint at Elam being subjugated, are difficult and likely not intended as precise historical statements.
 Since textual and archaeological evidence from Iran does not lend any support to a Median domination of Khuzestan and both biblical and Babylonian sources do not explicitly mention Media's overlordship over Elam, the idea faces much skepticism.